113ll3/Ibmclouddocscli/cli-private-endpoints.md

 To learn more about private connections on {{site.data.keyword.cloud_notm}}, see [Secure access to services by using service endpoints](/docs/account?topic=account-service-endpoints-overview).

-Certain commands are supported only on classic infrastructure when the private endpoints feature is enabled.
-The following commands are currently not supported on VPC:
+The core CLI is supported only on classic infrastructure when the private endpoints feature is enabled.
+Certain core features and commands are currently not supported on VPC infrastructure.
-* `plugin repo-plugins`
-* `plugin repo-plugin`
-* `plugin install`
-* `plugin update`
-* `update`
 {: important}

 ## Installing from the shell